xgillard/ddo/README.md

 ///
 /// # Note:
 /// In addition to the aforementioned two operations, the KPRelax structure implements
 /// an optional `fast_upper_bound` method.
-Whichone provides a useful bound to
+Which one provides a useful bound to
 /// prune some portions of the state-space as the decision diagrams are compiled.
 /// (aka rough upper bound pruning). struct KPRelax;